jeancochrane/learning/2017_reading.md

 - Michael Castelle, "Relational and Non-Relational Models in the Entextualization of Bureaucracy" (2013)
 - W. Bernard Carlson, "The Telephone as Political Instrument: Gardiner Hubbard" and the Formation of the Middle Class in America, 1875-1880" (2001)
+- Eric Schatzberg, "Culture and Technology in the City: Opposition to Mechanized Street Transportation in Late-Nineteenth-Century America" (2001)

 ## Want-to-read

 - Katha Pollitt, "Pro: Reclaiming Abortion Rights"
 - Isabel Wilkerson, "The Warmth of Other Suns"
 - Amy Starecheski, "Ours to Lose: When Squatters Became Homeowners in New York City"
+- Misha Glouberman, "Chairs Are Where the People Go"